How to Get Your NOC Code

 - Temporary Work Permits.

-The NOC is also used for the Canadian Experience Class stream, which prioritizes those with work experience in Canada.
-The NOC codes are what CIC uses to judge whether or not they view your particular occupation as valuable enough to Canada to allow you to apply for permanent residence.
+The NOC is also used for the Canadian Experience Class stream, which prioritises those with work experience in Canada.
+The NOC codes are what IRCC uses to judge whether or not they view your particular occupation as valuable enough to Canada to allow you to apply for permanent residence.

-Work permits require Labour Market Opinions (LMOs) as CIC will issue temporary work permits only when there is a clear need for more people to work in that profession in Canada.
+Work permits require Labour Market Opinions (LMIAs) as IRCC will issue temporary work permits only when there is a clear need for more people to work in that profession in Canada.

 Provincial Nominee Programs (PNPs):

-NOC codes are sometimes needed for LMOs to add additional support during Provincial Nomination for the following streams:
+NOC codes are sometimes needed for LMIAs to add additional support during Provincial Nomination for the following streams:

 - PNP Skilled Worker streams;